War in Afghanistan (2001–2021): 2012–2013: U.S. troop incidents, Obama-Karzai meetings

-International drawdown and strategic agreements

-On 22 June President Obama announced that 10,000 troops would be withdrawn by the end of 2011 and an additional 23,000 troops would return by the summer of 2012.
-After the withdrawal of 10,000 US troops, only 80,000 remained.
-In July 2011 Canada withdrew its combat troops, transitioning to a training role.
-Following suit, other NATO countries announced troop reductions.

-Taliban attacks continued at the same rate as they did in 2011, around 28,000 in 2013.

-In January 2012, the National Front of Afghanistan (NFA) raised concerns about the possibility of a secret deal between the US, Pakistan and the Taliban during a widely publicized meeting in Berlin.

 Karzai visited the US in January 2012.
-At the time the US Government stated its openness to withdrawing all of its troops by the end of 2014.
-On 11 January 2012 Karzai and Obama agreed to transfer combat operations from NATO to Afghan forces by spring 2013 rather than summer 2013.
+At the time, the US Government stated its openness to withdrawing all of its troops by the end of 2014.
+On 11 January 2012, Karzai and Obama agreed to transfer combat operations from NATO to Afghan forces by spring 2013 rather than summer 2013.
 "What's going to happen this spring is that Afghans will be in the lead throughout the country", Obama said.
 "They [ISAF forces] will still be fighting alongside Afghan troops...we will be in a training, assisting, advising role."
-He also stated the reason of the withdrawals that "We achieved our central goal, or have come very close...which is to de-capacitate al-Qaeda, to dismantle them, to make sure that they can't attack us again."
+He also stated the reason of the withdrawals that "We achieved our central goal, or have come very close...which is to de-capacitate al-Qaeda" and making sure that "they can't attack us again."
 He added that any US mission beyond 2014 would focus solely on counterterrorism operations and training.

-On 2 May 2012, Presidents Karzai and Obama signed a strategic partnership agreement between the two countries, after the US president had arrived unannounced in Kabul.
-On 7 July, as part of the agreement, the US designated Afghanistan a major non-NATO ally after Karzai and Clinton met in Kabul.
-Both leaders agreed that the United States would transfer Afghan prisoners and prisons to the Afghan government and withdraw troops from Afghan villages in spring 2013.

-Security transfer

 In 2012 the leaders of NATO-member countries endorsed an exit strategy during the NATO Summit.
 ISAF Forces would transfer command of all combat missions to Afghan forces by the middle of 2013, while shifting from combat to advising, training and assisting Afghan security forces.
 Most of the 130,000 ISAF troops would depart by the end of December 2014.
 A new NATO mission would then assume the support role.

+Further attempts to resume talks were canceled in March 2012, and June 2013 following a dispute between the Afghan government and the Taliban regarding the latter's opening of a political office in Qatar.
+President Karzai accused the Taliban of portraying themselves as a government in exile.

+On 2 May 2012, Presidents Karzai and Obama signed a strategic partnership agreement between the two countries, after the US president had arrived unannounced in Kabul.
+On 7 July, as part of the agreement, the US designated Afghanistan a major non-NATO ally after Karzai and Clinton met in Kabul.
+Both leaders agreed that the United States would transfer Afghan prisoners and prisons to the Afghan government and withdraw troops from Afghan villages in spring 2013.

 On 18 June 2013 the transfer of security responsibilities from NATO to Afghan forces was completed.
 ISAF remained slated to end its mission by the end of 2014.
 Some 100,000 ISAF forces remained in the country.